Skillmon/MRTbundle/README.md

 `kpsewhich MRTthesis.cls` or for any other provided package or class.

-Installing the documentation in the respective `doc` folder can be done but there is no benefit to it, so why bothering.
+Installing the documentation in the respective `doc` folder can be done but there is no benefit to it, so why bother.

 ### Licensing ###

-Copyright (C) 2018-2019 Jonathan P. Spratte
+Copyright (C) 2018-2021, 2024 Jonathan P. Spratte

 These files are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS